Battle of Rajamahal: Battle

 In March 1747, Jagat Singh and Madho Singh (with the help of Marathas under Khande Rao Holkar and the Hadas of Bundi and Kota) invaded Jaipur from the south and advanced to the city of Rajmahal.
 There they encountered an army under the command of Narayandas, a general of the Jaipur army.
 Not knowing the size of the invading army, the Jaipur general negotiated with Madho and his commanders.
 However, he soon uncovered that the invading force was relatively small and learned about friendly reinforcements that were approaching from Udaipur, and so he immediately attacked the invading armies.
 Fighting began on 1 March and continued through to 2 March.
 While Maharana commanded the vanguard of invading force, the right charge was led by Holkar and Umed Singh of Bundi, and the left wing being commanded by Bhupati Ram Charan, general of the Kota army.
 The first confrontation took place between forces of Jaipur and Udaipur, resulting in the latter's forces being routed by the Kachwaha cavalry.
 The Jaipur forces then fell upon the Maratha and Hadas of Bundi, defeating them.
 Ishwari Singh, who soon arrived with the reserve forces attacked the left wing of the enemy, the Kota army.
-Bhupati Ram, the commander of the Kota forces made a strong stand but was wounded and carried away from the field.
-Successive charge was also led by Prithvi Singh Hada.
+Bhupati Charan, the commander of the Kota forces made a strong stand but was wounded and carried away from the field.
+A successive charge was also led by Prithvi Singh Hada.

-Narayandas decisively defeated wave after wave of the invading armies, while Khande Rao made an attempt to attack the Jaipur camp with a swift cavalry charge but was repelled by the Shekhawati guards.
+Narayandas decisively defeated wave after wave of the invading armies, while Khande Rao made an attempt to attack the Jaipur camp with a swift cavalry charge but was repelled by the Shekhawati guards, however he was able to plunder and gather some loot.
 The battle finally ended at sunset.
 Under Narayandas' command, the Jaipur army successfully routed the disorganized invading army.

 Ishwari Singh arrived on the battlefield on 3 March to oversee the aftermath of his forces' victory.
 Madho Singh and his supporters were once again forced to flee Jaipur.
-Ishwari Singh Invaded Mewar and forced the Maharana to pay tribute, the rao of Kota also paid tribute to Jaipur.
+Ishwari Singh Invaded Mewar and forced the Maharana to pay tribute, and the Rao of Kota also paid tribute to Jaipur.